6 Takeaways From Election Night 2020

 It couldn't have been more predictable for Trump to attempt to prematurely declare victory and falsely claim the election is being stolen — even as legally cast votes are still being counted.

-There were numerous falsehoods the president told early Wednesday morning during his campaign speech from the White House.
+There were numerous falsehoods the president told early Wednesday morning during a speech from the White House.
 He declared that millions had voted for him (a fact) and added "a very sad group of people is trying to disenfranchise that group of people, and we won't stand for it."

 But the fact is: some states allow ballots mailed in and postmarked by Election Day to be counted.
 No one is voting any longer.

-The only disenfranchisement is not counting legally cast ballots — and Trump vowed to go to the Supreme Court to get them to stop what he sees as illegal vote counting even though that is not what's happening.
+The only disenfranchisement is not counting legally cast ballots — and Trump vowed to go to the Supreme Court to get them to stop what he sees as illegal vote counting, even though that is not what's happening.

 3. No matter what happens, this isn't the blowout Democrats were looking for